-Earlier this week I shared some little patchwork tree blocks I’d been making.
-I loved sewing them together into this little patchwork forest mini-quilt.
-The method for making this blocks is quick and fun and I’m going to show you how right now!
+Earlier this week I shared some little patchwork Christmas tree quilt blocks I’d been making.
+I loved sewing them together into this little patchwork Christmas forest mini-quilt.
+The method for making this Christmas tree quilt blocks is quick and fun and I’m going to show you how right now!
 (How exciting can life get?)

 For my palette I chose a variety of greens in different shades and scales, to create interest and depth.
 I paired the greens with white-background prints and pulled in just a little bit of red.
 I like that it gives a hint of Christmas, while still letting the green and white be the dominant colors.
 You’ll also need a few scraps of brown for the trunks.